synchronizing/mitm/docs/source/introduction/quickstart.rst

 Using
 -----

-You can easily boot-up the proxy and start intercepting traffic (explicitly using default values):
+Using the default values for the :py:class:`mitm.MITM` class:

 .. code-block:: python